LeonardoManzella/argentina-economic-changes-webhook/README.md

-# argentina-economic-changes-webhook
+# Argentina Economic Changes Webhook
-A small script that runs as a WebTask that Parse changes in the Argentine Economy and notifies by Email Template
+A small script that runs as a [WebHook WebTask](https://webtask.io) that Parse changes in the Argentine Economy and notifies by Email Template